-You will need something to connect your vehicle wiring to trailer wiring.
+You will need something to connect your vehicle wiring to the trailer wiring.
 Some vehicles come with a built-in connector to facilitate connection.
-If your car doesn’t have a connector, then custom wiring is the ideal answer.
+Custom wiring is the ideal answer if your car doesn’t have a connector.

 You can customize custom harnesses to match the wiring of your vehicle.
 A custom trailer wiring harness is also known as T-connector.
 It provides a socket to connect to the trailer, commonly using a 4-way flat.